|

 The residency program at UC Irvine's Department of Neurological Surgery is designed to provide experience in adult and pediatric neurosurgical practice.
 Practice settings include the university's medical center, health maintenance organizations and private practice sites.

-Training takes place at UC Irvine Medical Center, Hoag Memorial Hospital Presbyterian in Newport Beach, Kaiser Foundation Hospital in Anaheim and CHOC Children’s Hospital in Orange.
+Training takes place at UC Irvine Medical Center, San Antonio Regional Hospital in Upland, Tibor Rubin Veterans Affairs Medical Center in Long Beach (VA) and CHOC Children’s Hospital in Orange.
 These settings offer our residents exposure to a wide variety of patients with neurosurgical conditions.

 The residency program, which is fully accredited by the Accreditation Council for Graduate Medical Education (ACGME), was officially launched on July 1, 2008.
-The seven-year program generally accepts one new resident trainee each year.
+The seven-year program generally accepts two new resident trainees every other year and one new resident trainee the years in between.

-The first year (PGY-1) includes nine months of surgical training tailored toward neurosurgical relevance and a three-month rotation in neurology.
-During the the next six years, residents receive a variety of required neurosurgical training that includes, for example:
+The first year (PGY-1) includes five months of surgical training tailored toward neurosurgical relevance; three-months rotation in neuro-critical care; one-month rotation in trauma and a three-months rotation in basic neuroscience.
+During the the next 6 years, residents receive a variety of required neurosurgical training that includes, for example:

-Beginning with the PGY-2 year, residents are expected to prepare and submit at least one manuscript annually for peer review publication.
+Beginning with the PGY-2-7 year, residents are expected to prepare and submit at least one manuscript annually for peer review publication.

-Assuming these requirements are met and faculty evaluations are satisfactory, a resident will complete the entire program in seven years.
+Assuming these requirements are met and faculty evaluations are satisfactory, a resident will complete the entire program in 7 years.

 CHOC Children's Hospital of Orange County

-HMHP is a 511-bed, not-for-profit, acute care hospital in Newport Beach, where residents receive training in radiosurgery at the Hoag Gamma Knife Center.
+SARH is a 271-bed, not-for-profit, acute care hospital in Upland, where residents receive training in radiosurgery at the Southern California Gamma Knife Center.

 For more information on matching, please visit the Society of Neurological Surgeons (SNS) website.